UdeS-GRO/S4H2019-ROS-sensor-head/README.md

 roslaunch sensor_head_gui sensor_head_gui.launch
 ```

-This file will launch several ROS node (dynamical_workbench_controllers, sensor_head_gui).
+This file will launch several ROS nodes (dynamical_workbench_controllers, sensor_head_gui).
 If you can't find the package, please see https://answers.ros.org/question/190317/ros-cant-find-package/

+The arguments in this file, as well as the two .yaml configuration files in the ```ROS/sensor_head_gui/config/``` folder, can be modified with other values if your setup is different.